section83/MacYTDL/README.md

 An Apple Mac running macOS 10.10 Yosemite and higher is required to use MacYTDL.
 MacYTDL works in Parallels virtual machines.

-_youtube-dl_ can be used with all versions of macOS up to Monterey 12.2.1 and is the default for Macs running macOS versions prior to 10.15 Catalina.

 _YT-DLP_ is the default for all Macs.
 Python 3.8 is built into the _YT-DLP_ executable.
 However, Homebrew and MacPorts installs can be used.
 Detail is in the [Help](https://github.com/section83/MacYTDL/blob/master/Images/Help.pdf).

+_youtube-dl_ can be used with all versions of macOS up to Monterey 12.2.1.

 ### How to install for the first time